The Swedish Innovation Index, SII

 Relative attractiveness: a measurement of how attractive customers perceive the company in relation to other real alternatives.
 The idea is that customers are utility-maximising and, in effective markets with low or no switching costs, they will choose the company that best meets their preferences and wishes.
 Perceived innovativeness is an important variable in this assessment.

-The SII is a joint projects with CTF, Service Research Center, and Karlstad Business School, together with NHH, Norwegian School of Economics, Norway, and Fordham University’s Gabelli School of Business, USA.
+SII was developed in collaboration between CTF, Service Research Center, and Karlstad Business School, together with NHH, Norwegian School of Economics, Norway, and Fordham University’s Gabelli School of Business, USA.
+SII was developed within the research profile SISB, Service Innovation for Sustainable Business, funded by The Knowledge Foundation.
+Read more about: